AlfredoCubitos/mnotes/README.md

 Note:
 * MNotes is currently in an alpha version
 * login data are stored unencrypted
-* the access to OneNote in MS Office 365 is more or less a proof of concept, to see how OAuth authentication can be realized in a desktop app

 Note on Own-/Nexcloud:
 * notes in Next-/Owncloud are using the first line as a title.